©Istock

 Get an exotic feel on the Côte Bleue at L’Arche du Moulon

 At L’Arche du Moulon on the Côte Bleue, you’ll feel at home in the sea.
 This diving site in the Bouches-du-Rhône, on the seafront to the north of Marseille, boasts a natural arch formed by the erosion of the limestone rock.
 To get to know it, head 20 metres under the surface.
 The narrow passages which lead into the arch are its main attraction.
 Under the Rocher du Moulon, you’ll find a wall of Gorgonian sea fans and a coralligenous population.
 All around you, corals, anemones and multicoloured sponges live in harmony.
 Get nearer to explore the underwater caves and caverns, coral reeds and schools of fish.
 The site is accessible to divers of all levels, but beginners must be accompanied by an experienced guide.
+You can also discover the Côte Bleue underwater trail at Carry-le-Rouet, which you can get to by train with a panoramic view of the sea!

 Enjoy the underwater peace and colours on the Ile des Embiez

 Not far from Six Fours les Plages in the Var, Ile des Embiez has several diving centres which offer sea outings and lessons for beginners.
 Among the popular diving sites around the island, you have the Grotte de la Triperie, the Roche aux Oiseaux and the Pierre de la Commune.
 Here, snorkelling is child’s play, particularly from Crique des Allemands and the Grand Rouveau beaches.
 But please respect the marine environment and avoid touching or disturbing animals and corals.
+And if you’re really fascinated by the secrets that the sea has to offer, take some time to discover the museum and the aquarium of the Institut Océanographique Paul Ricard right at the end of the island.